stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 ## Alternatives
 <details>
   <summary><b>Expand to learn more about the other options to display PDF files in Angular</b></summary>
-  If you only need the base functionality, I'll happily pass you to [the project of Vadym Yatsyuk](https://github.com/vadimdez/ng2-pdf-viewer/).
+  If you only need the base functionality, I'll happily pass you to <a href="https://github.com/vadimdez/ng2-pdf-viewer/" target="#">the project of Vadym Yatsyuk</a>.
 Vadym does a great job delivering a no-nonsense PDF viewer.
 However, if you need something that can easily pass as the native viewer on a gloomy day, ngx-extended-pdf-viewer is your friend.

 There's also a direct counterpart to my library: <a href="https://www.npmjs.com/package/ng2-pdfjs-viewer" target="#">ng2-pdfjs-viewer</a>.
 As far as I can see, it's also a good library.
 Recently (May 24, 2019), it has been updated to PDF.js 2.2.171.
 It wraps the PDF viewer in an iFrame.
 That's a more reliable approach, but it also offers fewer options.
 The list of attributes is shorter, and the PDF viewer can't emit events to your application.
 If you're not happy with my library, check out ng2-pdfjs-viewer.
 It's a good library, too.
 Its unique selling point is displaying multiple PDF files simultaneously on the same page.